A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 The cross

-1. In a small bowel, mix 3 Tablespoons flour with about 3 Tablespoons of water.
+1. In a small bowl, mix 2 Tablespoons flour with about 25 ml Tablespoons of water.
 Stir until you have a smooth pancake-like batter.
-(Add more water if too thick and more flour if too thin.)

 2. To apply the cross to the buns, you can either carefully drizzle a cross shape with a spoon, or use a piping bag to quickly pipe the crosses over top the buns.